Search

 A trigger is only one part of the equation - it detects when something should happen.
 A tag is the other half of the equation - it tells what should happen when the trigger fires, e.g. insert custom JavaScript, or send data to Google Analytics.

-We'll have GTM look for Formsort's FlowLoaded event, and create an alert on your browser page that lets us know our Google Tag is firing at when the flow is loaded.
+We'll do this by having a GTM trigger on Formsort's FlowLoaded event, which will create an alert on your browser page that lets us know our Google Tag is firing when the flow is loaded.

 Find your GTM container ID.
 It will start with "GTM-".

 In your Flow's Google Tag Manager Integrations tab, add your container ID.
-Enable any events you want to available for GTM to detect.
-For this guide, we'll use FlowLoaded.
+Enable any events you want to be available for GTM to detect.

 Note that as long as a Container ID is provided, GTM will always be loaded, and the Enabled Events menu will be available.
 The analytics events you choose will be available for Google Tag Manager to pick up on (i.e. FlowLoaded, FlowClosed, etc).